 10. Day: Day Trip to Badrinath / ca. 110 km

-Breakfast.
-Badrinath is the most important of the four places of pilgrimage in Garhwal.
-We will visit it during a day trip because it takes only 2.5 hours of biking to get there.
-Badrinath is full of Sadhus, Gurus and other quaint figures.
-The temple with its colorful ornaments is the most beautiful one in Garhwal.
+Badrinath is considered the most important of the four pilgrimage sites in Garhwal.
+We visit as part of a day trip as it is only a 2.5 hour drive from Joshimat.
+Badrinath is teeming with sadhus, gurus and other rustic figures.
+The temple, with its colorful ornaments, is one of the most beautiful in all of Garhwal.

 11. Day: Up High to Auli / ca. 30 km